CSC1-1101-TTh9-S21/lab-week2/README.md

 ## Getting started
 1. Create a folder on your Desktop or in your Documents or anywhere that's easy to access called `CS1`.
 This will be where you keep all your assignments for this class.

 2. On this page, you'll see a green `Code` button.
-Click on that button and select ``ownload ZIP`.
+Click on that button and select `Download ZIP`.
 Here's a picture to help:

 <img src="picture1.png" width="600">